 click on map for PDF

 Stepping onto a mountain summit, no matter how high, is always cause for celebration.
 The top of Mt.
 Heinen was even sweeter because Fred and I celebrated the completion of the four "Grand Slam Peaks" with members of the Summit Sisters, a women's hiking group who were doing the same in May, 2018.
-Recently, Fred and I went again, taking our friend Greg and his two sons, Deacon and Kaleb to the summit.
-A future climb up Lucky Peak and they, too, will have accomplished the Grand Slam Peaks.
+Since then, we have summited Mt.
+Heinen two other times this year: in September we took a friend and his two boys, Deacon and Kaleb and in November we took our friends Val and John.
+Deacon and Kaleb were working on completing their four Grand Slam Peaks.
+We had recently summited Goat Mountain with Val and John, a very tough hike, and now we were on another tough hike up Mt.
+Heinen.

 Tom Lopez, author of the website Idaho: A Climbing Guide hikes four summits for spring training: Mt.
 Heinen is the toughest.
 The other Grand Slam Peaks are Lucky Peak, Cervidae Peak, and Kepros Mountain.
 Fred and I use Lucky Peak for training, and we will definitely be back on Heinen because it's skinny single-track, perched on a ridge most of the way is surrounded by knee-high wildflowers, peaks, and views of Arrowrock Reservoir.
 The green and lush vegetation reminded me a bit of Crested Butte, Colorado hikes.